Rickrolling: Forms of humour

 As a meme that has had multiple waves of popularity for over a decade, rickrolling has evolved into various forms of humour that incorporate the same song.
 The term has been extended to the act of playing the song to interrupt a public event—as was the case with the Scientology rickrolling—which gives the meme a spatial component.
+Other videos inspired by rickrolling include mashups, cover versions, and remixes of "Never Gonna Give You Up".
 Rickrolling also entails a phrase-based meme with the use of the song's lyrics in creative contexts, such as in a conversation.

+Hyperlinking

+Rickrolls may use a QR code that sends viewers to "Never Gonna Give You Up".

 Several YouTube uploads of "Never Gonna Give You Up" are used for rickrolling.
-The music video was unofficially uploaded to YouTube when the meme began.
-The website briefly removed this version several times, including in February 2010 (which YouTube said was from the video being mistakenly reported), May 2012 (caused by an antivirus software), and July 2014 (which the company did not explain); in each case, it was restored within hours, but its removal received widespread online attention.
-The official Rick Astley channel uploaded another version on 24 October 2009, its URL ending with the identifier "dQw4w9WgXcQ".
+Astley's official channel uploaded the music video on 24 October 2009, its URL ending with the identifier "dQw4w9WgXcQ".
 Computer scientists Benoit Baudry and Martin Monperrus called this "the canonical rickroll URL", being the first result for the YouTube search string rick astley never gonna give you up.
+The oldest version of the video on YouTube was uploaded by Cotter when the meme began.
+The website briefly removed this several times, including in February 2010 (which YouTube said was from the video being mistakenly reported), May 2012 (caused by an antivirus software), and July 2014 (which the company did not explain); in each case, it was restored within hours, but its removal received widespread online attention.
 By 2014, the original, unofficial upload had 70 million views, while the official upload had 84 million.

-Rickrolls may use a QR code that sends viewers to "Never Gonna Give You Up".

 Many cases of rickrolling have occurred on forums and on social media platforms such as Twitter and Vine.
 Another common way to rickroll is to use a QR code, as this hides the target until it is scanned.
 According to a study by Ada Lerner et al, users of the Scan app scanned codes leading to the "dQw4w9WgXcQ" URL over 1,600 times between May 2013 and March 2014.
 Authors of academic literature also include rickrolls, such as by placing them in footnotes.
-Baudry and Monperrus documented such cases by searching Google Scholar for "dQw4w9WgXcQ" in 2022, finding 23 instances in which an author appeared to include the URL with the intent to rickroll.
+Baudry and Monperrus documented such cases by searching Google Scholar for "dQw4w9WgXcQ" in 2022, finding 24 instances in which an author appeared to include the URL with the intent to rickroll.